tclohm/riverboat/README.md

 ### Creating a Pass

 1. Login or create an account
-2. Go to "List Your Pass"
+2. Go to "Add Pass"
 3. Fill in pass details (type, price, available dates)
 4. Pass appears on homepage for others to request